-Our mission is twofold: to demonstrate (1) through deeds not words, that a law firm can be profitable, be excellent and serve its clients while at the same time driving ethical standards of equality, diversity, flexibility, equal pay, equal share of profits and giving 5% of profits to charity together with delivering sustainability, a zero carbon footprint, and scoring an “A” in Circulytics….. and (2) that if a law firm can do this, then any business can.
+Our mission is twofold: to demonstrate (1) through deeds not words, that a law firm can be profitable, be excellent and serve its clients while at the same time driving ethical standards of equality, diversity, flexibility, equal pay and giving all of our profits to charity and good causes together with delivering sustainability, a zero carbon footprint, and scoring an “A” in Circulytics….. and (2) that if a law firm can do this, then any business can.

 Below we list the five key elements of this mission.